kiba/Writings/fac/chp15_plans_for_the_future.md

 I offered the redhead ninja a deal to become my agent.
 She accepted it.

-With that agreement, they automatically granted asylum.
+With that agreement, they are automatically granted asylum.

 The genin are forbidden from combat until they reach of age when schoolchildren started hunting monsters, which will not be very long, actually.
 They'll be schooled and trained with special operation at Stargate Command.